+necessary to allow data match to PNC.

+Surname Individual's Surname "

+Date of Birth Individual's Date of Birth "

+Gender Individuals gender (Males, Females, Unknown) u

-Table 4: Data variables required to undertake a match for PNC extract https://assets.publishing.service.gov.uk/media/62149d4ed3bf7f4f0655016c/data-first-user-guide-version-7.0.pdf are necessary to allow data matching to PNC.
-Surname Individual's surname As above Date of birth Individual's date of birth As above Gender Individual's gender (male, female or unknown) As above Postcode Individual's postcode As above PNC ID (if available) PNC identifier This is necessary to link to PNC data (if available).
+Postcode Individual's postcode "

+PNC ID (if available) PNC identifier Necessary to link to PNC data (if available)

-Table 5: Data variables typically provided in a PNC extract for evaluation purposes
+Table 3.1.2: Data variables typically provided in a PNC extract for evaluation purposes

-Variable Description Justification URN Unique local identifier These are necessary to link data back to the original dataset to include local input and outcomes data which are specific to the participant.
-Case type Court or out-of-court disposal This is necessary to identify the range of disposals given, particularly those resulting in custodial periods.
-Court or caution date Court or caution date This allows offences to be identified relative to the date of referral to the intervention (i.e. intention to treat).
-Offence ID Number of offences in incident This allows multiple offences to be grouped into distinct incidents.
-HO offence code This identifies the type of offending.
-HO offence category HO offence category This identifies the type of offending.
-Disposal category Disposal category for each recorded disposal This allows disposal history to be identified.
-Disposal date Disposal date for each recorded disposal This allows disposal history to be identified.
-Disposal duration Disposal duration for each recorded disposal This allows disposal history to be identified.
-Disposal amount Amount for the first disposal (for fines) and for each recorded disposal where relevant.
-This allows disposal history to be identified.
-Adjudication code Guilty/not guilty Notes: only guilty verdicts will be required.
-Primary offence Was this the primary offence? (yes/no) Where multiple offences are involved, this identifies which offence is the primary offence for sentencing purposes.
-Long offence description This enables the re-categorisation of offence codes.
-Disposal rank Ranking of the disposal in terms of severity compared to other disposals for that offence.
-This helps to distinguish between disposals in terms of severity when compared with other disposals for the offence.
+Variable Description Justification URN Unique local identifier Necessary to link data back to original data for supports direction of support and local outcomes specific to the participant.
+Case type Court / Out of Court Disposal Necessary to identify the range of disposals given, particularly those resulting in custodial periods Court or Caution date Court or Caution date Allows offences to be identified relative to the date of referral to the intervention (i.e., Intention to Treat (ITT)) Offence ID Number of Offences in Incident Allows multiple offences to be grouped into distinct incidents Home Office Offence Code Identifies the type of offending Home Office Offence Category Home Office Offence Category Identifies the type of offending Disposal Category Disposal category for each recorded disposal Allows disposal history to be identified Disposal Date Disposal date for each recorded disposal Allows disposal history to be identified Disposal Duration Disposal duration for each recorded disposal Allows disposal history to be identified Disposal Amount Amount for first Disposal (for fines) (for each recorded disposal where relevant) Allows disposal history to be identified Adjudication code Guilty / Not Guilty Notes: only guilty verdicts were will be required Primary Offence Was this the primary offence?
+(Yes / No) Where multiple offences are involved, this identifies which offence is the primary offence for sentencing purposes Long Offence Description Enable re-categorisation of offence codes Disposal Rank Ranking of the disposal, in terms of severity, compared to other disposals for that offence Helps to distinguish between disposals in terms of severity, compared to other disposals for that offence

-A list of variables for the MOJ extract of the PNC can be found at Fol request.
+A list of variables for the MoJ extract of the PNC can be found via this FoI request.

-This is an offence-level dataset for individuals.
-A key benefit of this is that offending histories - a key covariate in evaluating individual-level outcomes - can be constructed.
-There are, however, several weaknesses that evaluators need to be aware of:
+This is an offence level dataset for individuals.
+A key benefit of this is that offending histories can be constructed - a key covariate in evaluating individual level outcomes.
+There are however several weaknesses that evaluators need to be aware of:

-- Crimes where the offender is not identified will not be recorded in the PNC.
-This may make the PNC less useful in evaluations that are targeting area-level crime reduction, where measures of recorded crime may be more appropriate. - Personal characteristics recorded in the PNC may be based on officer impressions and may not necessarily be accurate.
-This may mean that personal characteristics may not match for records that relate to the same individual in the data. - The capture of individual offender details will depend, to some extent, on the targeting of offences and areas by individual police forces; therefore, PNC data may be biased as to the types of individuals and areas that are recorded in the dataset. - There may be some details in the PNC that are missing or inaccurate; evaluators are encouraged to assess the accuracy and completeness of PNC data before analysing.
+- Crime that does not result in identifying an offender will not be recorded in the PNC.
+This may make the PNC less useful in evaluations that are targeting area level crime reduction, where measures of recorded crime may be more appropriate. - Personal characteristics recorded in the PNC may be based on officer impressions and may not necessarily be accurate.
+This may mean that personal characteristics may not match for records that relate to the same individual in the data. - The capture of individual offender details will depend, to some extent on the targeting of offences and areas by individual police forces, therefore PNC data may be biased as to the types of individuals and areas that are recorded in the dataset. - There may be some details in the PNC that are missing or are inaccurate; evaluators are encouraged to assess the accuracy and completeness of PNC data before analysing.

-3.3 Hospital episode statistics
+3.3 Hospital Episode Statistics

-Public health approaches to violence reduction utilise various forms of injury surveillance data, which supplement existing criminal justice datasets.
-Due to variability in the collection of police-recorded crime data (under-reporting/under-recording), health datasets are increasingly being used as an additional data source.
-These include A&E attendance, ambulance call-outs and hospital admissions.
+Public health approaches to violence reduction utilises various forms of injury surveillance data which supplement existing criminal justice datasets.
+Due to variability in the collection of police recorded crime data (under reporting / under recording), health datasets are increasing being used as an additional data source.
+These include A&E attendance, ambulance call outs and hospital admissions.